×

 Where to Spend Time on a Lake

-If you’re looking to paddle a kayak or kick back on a pontoon boat this summer, the state’s reservoirs are filled to the brim, and marinas are fully stocked with rental boats and other watercraft, from stand-up paddleboards to Waverunners.
+If you’re looking to paddle a kayak or kick back on a pontoon boat during the summer, the state’s reservoirs are fully stocked with rental boats and other watercraft, from stand-up paddleboards to Waverunners.
 Tailor your California lake vacation to suit your watery style: In Northern California, send up perfect roostertails as you water-ski across Clear Lake, sleep on a houseboat at Shasta Lake, or join a cocktail cruise on Lake Tahoe.
 Rent a lakefront cabin at Bass Lake near Fresno.
 Wakeboard or ski on the slalom course at Lake Nacimiento in San Luis Obispo County.
 Cruise around in a pedal boat at San Diego’s Lake Murray, or take a road-trip from Los Angeles to rev up the speed on Lake Elsinore or paddle a kayak on Big Bear Lake.